A Look Inside Dun & Bradstreet’s Data-Inspired Website Redesign

 This question has been on top-of-mind for Dun & Bradstreet’s marketing team lately.
 Over the last 10 months, the company has been entrenched in a large-scale marketing technology initiative that leads to the all-new dnb.com debuting today.

-“When you look at our marketing strategy overall and what our Former CMO Rishi Dave has put in place, there are really three main pillars,” says Josh Mueller, D&B’s SVP of digital, operations and demand gen. “The first is to modernize our 175-year-old brand values and culture.
+“When you look at our marketing strategy overall and what our Former CMO Rishi Dave has put in place, there are really three main pillars,” says Josh Mueller, D&B’s Global Head of Marketing, operations and demand gen. “The first is to modernize our 175-year-old brand values and culture.
 The next big thing is to develop a world class go-to-market strategy.
 And finally, we’re looking to use digital more effectively to scale pipeline generation for our sales team in a data-inspired way.”

 That’s the vision.